Caparisun/Linear_Regression_Project/README.md

 Thank you for your time!
-We hope that our insights provide detailed answers to the questions asked.
+We hope that our insights provide detailed answers to the questions.
 If there are any further questions, please don't hesitate to reach out!

 All the best